Contact

 How I Became a Unit Stills Photographer: A Personal Guide

-Becoming a unit stills photographer in the film and Television industry can feel like a bit of a mystery.
+Becoming a unit photographer in the film and Television industry can feel like a bit of a mystery.
 After all, your work can be publicized everywhere— posters, streaming services, social media, and magazine articles—but most people (even in the industry) won’t know this role exists.
-I know this firsthand, because when I tell people what I do, the most common response is, \”I thought those pictures just came from the film?\” In reality, it’s a unit stills photographer who captures those recognizable and synonymous images, helping bring the film’s identity to life before audiences view it.
-Actually, there’s been a still photographer on film sets since 1915.
+I know this firsthand, because when I tell people what I do, the most common response is, “I thought those pictures just came from the film?”
+In reality, it’s a stills photographer who captures those recognizable and synonymous images, helping bring the film’s identity to life before audiences view it.
+Actually, there’s been a stills photographer on film sets since 1915.
 If you’re interested in this fascinating and somewhat elusive role, here’s how I got started, along with what I’ve learned so far along the way.

-What is a Unit Stills Photographer?
+What is a On-set Photographer?

 My Experience on Set